jasonaaronwilson/c-armyknife-lib/README.md

 of registers, it can also serve as a compiler intermediate language - one that can be executed with this VM.

+## Status

+2023-09-09T23:53:56-04:00

+The basics have been worked out - there is an interpreter, a simple built-in debugger (with some support to make testing easier), an assembler, a disassembler, some basic amount of testing, a set of conventions for the source code is worked out, a small support library to make C bearable for "low-performance" cases is done, etc.

+The current lines of source in *.[ch] is about 2257 lines (including comment lines) though the ratio of documentation to code will probably grow.
+I'm hoping that comet-vm will contains less than 5K lines of code when it reaches version "1.0".

+(BTW, use date --iso-8601=seconds to get a consistent format for dates when updating the status).

 ## Why?

 This is mostly a fun project, part of my "what if things were actually